tweedegolf/storage-abstraction/publish/AdapterAmazonS3/README.md

 const storage = new Storage(configuration);

-const result = await a.listBuckets();
+const result = await storage.listBuckets();

 console.log(result);
 ```

+The Storage class is cloud service agnostic and doesn't know anything about the adapter it uses.
+It only expects the adapter to have implemented all methods of the `IAdapter` interface, see the [API](https://github.com/tweedegolf/storage-abstraction/blob/master/README.md#adapter-api).

-When you create a Storage instance it checks the mandatory `type` key in the configuration object and then loads the appropriate adapter module automatically from your node_modules folder using `require`.
+When you create a Storage instance it checks the mandatory `type` key in the configuration object and then loads the appropriate adapter module automatically from your node_modules folder using `require()`.
 For more information please read [this](https://github.com/tweedegolf/storage-abstraction/blob/master/README.md#register-your-adapter).

 ## Configuration